 Grab your hat and roll up your sleeves because the Farmer Classroom Transformation is here!
 This classroom transformation is perfect for elementary students to practice their math skills.
 Each child gets a cowboy hat and a bandana to set the farmer theme.
 This makes the day exciting and learning more fun for kids.
-The transformation aligns with common core math standards and is for grades K-5.
+The farmer classroom transformation aligns with multiple common core math standards and is for grades K-5.

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)